ObolNetwork/charon/docs/architecture.md

   - The request arguments are: `slot` and `randao_reveal`
   - Lookup `PubKey` by querying the `Scheduler` `AwaitProposer` with the slot in the request body.
   - Verify `randao_reveal` signature.
-  - Construct a `DutyRandao` `ParSignedData` and submit it to `ParSigDB` for async aggregation and inclusion in block consensus.
+  - Construct a `DutyRandao` `ShareSignedData` and submit it to `ShareSigDB` for async aggregation and inclusion in block consensus.
   - Query the `DutyDB` `AwaitBeaconBlock` with the `slot`
   - Serve response
 - `POST /eth/v1/beacon/pool/attestations` Submit Attestation objects to node
-  - Construct a `ParSignedData` for each attestation object in request body.
+  - Construct a `ShareSignedData` for each attestation object in request body.
   - Infer `PubKey` of the request by querying the `DutyDB` `PubKeyByAttestation` with the `slot`, `committee index` and `aggregation bits` provided in the request body.
   - Set the BLS private share `index` to charon node index.
-  - Combine `ParSignedData`s into a `SignedDutyDataSet`.
+  - Combine `ShareSignedData`s into a `SignedDutyDataSet`.
   - Store `SignedDutyDataSet` in the `SigDB`
 - `POST /eth/v1/beacon/blocks` Publish a signed block
   - The request body contains `SignedBeaconBlock` object composed of `BeaconBlock` object (produced by beacon node) and validator signature.
   - Lookup `PubKey` by querying the `Scheduler` `AwaitProposer` with the slot in the request body.
-  - Construct a `DutyProposer` `ParSignedData` and submit it to `ParSigDB` for async aggregation and broadcast to beacon node.
+  - Construct a `DutyProposer` `ShareSignedData` and submit it to `ShareSigDB` for async aggregation and broadcast to beacon node.

 `AwaitBeaconBlock` returns an agreed-upon (consensus) unsigned beacon block, which in turn requires an aggregated randao reveal signature.
 Partial randao reveal signatures are submitted at the same time as